FNNDSC/pflog/README.md

 ```

 This writes messages to default `logObject` under a `logCollection` that is the timestamp of the event transmission.
-Within the `logCollection` will be single `logEvent` called `000-event`.
+Within the `logCollection` will be `logEvent`s  prefixed by an incremental counter, so `000-event`, `001-event`, etc.

 ## Arguments